matthewjdenny/preText/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Corrected the spelling error in the Title and Description

-* Added several examples for key functions.
+* Added examples to every documented function.

 ## Test environments
 * local OS X install, R 3.3.1